shroomstech/shroomstech/README.md

 ## my Problems

-1. i use AI for like everything i will use (VBC) as "VibeCoded" Project
+1. i use AI for like everything
 2. i get super fast bored

 ## my Interests